evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ## Exterior

-The VinFast VF8 Plus, with dimensions of 4750 mm in length, 1934 mm in width, and 1667 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The VinFast VF8 Plus is available in a total of 8 paint colors, including several striking metallic options.
+The VinFast VF8 Plus, with dimensions of 4750 mm in length, 1934 mm in width, and 1667 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The VinFast VF8 Plus is available in a total of 8 paint colors, including several striking metallic options.

 You can select from multiple wheel designs, all available in the same size, on the VinFast VF8 Plus, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: